wanjo-tech/megadata/README.md

 # MEGADATA

-lib and tools for 'megadata'
+lib and tools for 'megadata' and 'megashare'

 # PHILOSOPHY